 Where to buy in Sungai Petani

 If you're in Kedah, we make all five types at our shop on Jalan Taman Indah.
 Same-day for simple stamps (most company chops, address stamps, "PAID" stamps); 1–3 working days for stamps with custom artwork or photo-quality logos.
+In the south of the state?
+We also serve rubber stamp orders for Kulim businesses with delivery from Sungai Petani.

 You can browse our stamp catalog or WhatsApp us your stamp design at 010-451 8088 and we'll quote within the hour.